Lelik7777/productly/REAMDE.md

 # Productly
-- a training project in the form of a landing page
+- a training project in the form of a landing page:
+    - responsive design
+    - slider
+    - modal window
+    - burger menu
+    - anchor links